is polycystic kidney disease?

 PKD may impair kidney function and eventually cause kidney failure.

 PKD is the fourth

-kidney failure.
-People with PKD may also develop cysts in the liver and other
+leading cause of kidney failure.
+People with PKD may also develop cysts in the

-for years without experiencing symptoms associated with the
+live with PKD for years without experiencing symptoms associated with the

 disease.
-Cysts typically grow 0.5 inches or larger before a person starts noticing symptoms.
+Cysts typically grow 0.5 inches or larger before a person starts noticing